• Skip to primary navigation

 Okra can also be blended into an almost smooth paste and added to dishes.

-• Key Characteristics: Okra is a vegetable commonly used in Southern cooking and serves as a natural thickening agent.
+• Key Characteristics: Okra is a vegetable commonly used in Southern cooking and is a natural thickening agent.
 It also adds a unique flavor to dishes.

 • Proper Ratio: Replace 1 tablespoon of file powder with 1 cup of sliced okra.
 Adjust the quantity based on the desired thickness and flavor contribution to your dish.